About Western Law

 Granting fee waivers is discretionary and rare.
 However, if you already have an LSAC fee waiver, you will likely receive a Western Law fee waiver.
 Therefore, you are encouraged to apply for an LSAC fee waiver first.
 This can be done after logging into your LSAC account.

-The deadline for submitting a fee waiver application and supporting documentation is October 15, 2023 (for first-year applicants), and April 15, 2024 (for upper-year applicants).
+The deadline for submitting a fee waiver application and supporting documentation is October 15, 2024 (for first-year applicants), and April 15, 2025 (for upper-year applicants).
+These are firm deadlines.

 Fee waiver applications without supporting documentation will not be considered.